 Religion in the time of Jesus

-Miraculous and virgin births occur in other religions too.
+Miraculous and virgin births occurred in other religions too.
+For instance, in Roman mythology, the mother of the founders of Rome, Romulus and Remus, was a virgin.
+Greek mythology also includes a few virgin births.
 Claiming to be a Son of God was not unusual either.
 Julius Caesar pretended to be a descendant of the goddess Venus.
-Of Alexander the Great, it was said that his father was the Greek supreme god Zeus.
+Of Alexander the Great, claims circulated that his father was the Greek supreme god Zeus.
 Kings in the ancient world often claimed to be descendants of the gods.
-That gave them legitimacy for who dares to go against the will of the gods?
+That gave them legitimacy, for who dares to go against the will of the gods?
 Jewish kings were also called Sons of God.
-So, if Jesus called himself Son of God, this could mean the king of the Jews.
-And it probably was seen that way by the Jewish and Roman authorities.
+If Jesus called himself the Son of God, he could have meant he was king of the Jews.
+And it was seen that way by the Jewish and Roman authorities.

 To understand the following paragraphs, you are advised to read the following post:

 The scriptures as an obstacle

 The Jewish religion of the Jewish deity Yahweh and its scriptures can cloud our understanding of God.
 To understand God, we may need to take the perspective of this universe as the creation of an advanced humanoid civilisation to entertain one of its members.
 And so, there could be more to the mysterious apocalyptic prophet who felt a close relationship with God and started a new religion with over two billion followers today.
 Christianity began as a branch of Judaism, a religion defined by scriptures.
 Many religious people think the scriptures are infallible.
 Their scriptures outline how Jews, Christians and Muslims see the owner of the universe.